-You’ve probably heard about Salesforce while researching customer relationship management (CRM) solutions for your business.
-Your employees may have even used it at a previous job, and as your company grows, they may be asking for it to help them manage their interactions with customers.
+As one of the leading customer relationship management (CRM) solutions in the world, Salesforce hardly needs an introduction.
+You’ve probably heard about Salesforce while researching CRM solutions for your business.
+Your employees may have even used it at a previous job, and as your company grows, they may want to implement it to help them manage their interactions with customers.

 The Salesforce CRM product is Customer 360, an integrated platform that includes modules for sales, service, marketing, commerce, engagement, analytics, communities, productivity, and more.